iamjuandis/juandis.com/src/assets/content/README.md

 #### Problem

-Education in Latam has many threads that need to be enhanced, and in order to support that improvement we focused on: how to improve the engagement and high results in eLearning courses?
+Education in Latam has many threads that need to be enhanced, and in order to support that improvement we focused on: how to improve the engagement and high results in eLearning courses for workers in Latam?

 #### Understand the main steps in an e-learning flow